Tupac Shakur – How Did He Die?

 About Tupac

 He relocated to Los Angeles, California, in 1988.
 As a teenager, he attended a local art school and took an interest in ballet.
-He was also known to show his love for literature and particularly favored Shakespeare, making him one of the most well-read hip-hop artists at the time.
+He was also known to show his love for literature and particularly favored Shakespeare, making him one of the most well-read hip-hop artists then.

 He began writing and singing rap songs.
 His lyrics deal with subjects like racism, police violence, hardships in the ghetto, social conflicts, and the infamous East Coast-West Coast rivalry.
 Tupac’s rap albums were widely acclaimed.
 He was known by his stage name 2Pac in New York City.
-He went on to sell more than 75 million copies all over the world and became one of the biggest names in rap history.
+He went on to sell more than 75 million copies worldwide and became one of the biggest names in rap history.

 The tensions between Tupac and Biggie

 As rap music began to spread to every home stereo and car radio in the country, a rivalry began to emerge between East Coast and West Coast rappers.
 Rappers on both coasts began to promote their coast as the best and, in turn, put down the other coast as inferior.
-Rap artists began to dis each other in interviews, and public altercations began to occur.
+Rap artists began to dis each other in interviews, and public altercations began.

 The tension between the two rival gangs escalated with a shooting and robbing incident in 1994.
 Tupac blamed the East Coast rap gang for the incident, causing significant clashes between the two groups.
 The rivalry between Tupac and Biggie reached new heights in 1996 with the release of a ‘diss’ track called “Hit ‘Em Up.’
 The song’s lyrics are directly aimed at Sean Puffy Combs, Wallace, and Mobb Deep.